 Bodhidharma has been widely regarded by scholars as a semi-legendary figure who came from India – or, in other texts – from Central Asia, during the 5th or 6th century CE.
 Wang, however, is more assertive when he states that, as a distinctive school, Chan did not begin with Bodhidharma, but with Daoxin (580–651) and Hongren (601–674).
 Wang writes: “Scholars now generally agree that the institutional history of Chan Buddhism, or the school of Chan in a sectarian sense, began with Daoxin (580–651) and Hongren (601–674), the attributed fourth and fifth patriarchs in the orthodox lineage of Chinese Chan endorsed by later generations.
 The status of Sengcan, as the attributed third patriarch and the dharma heir of Huike, has no known historical basis.
 Sengcan’s contemporary sources did not provide biographical information for him except a list of Huike’s followers, in which Sengcan’s name appeared, and a vague mention of Sengcan’s meeting with Daoxin.
 All details of his biography were produced in the 8th century, and the work Xinxin Ming (‘Inscription on the Faith in Mind’), attributed to him and widely used by the Chan tradition, was a forgery also from the late 8th century.
 However, we have much more credible information about Daoxin and Hongren from historical sources.
 From 624 (Daoxin’s arrival at Huangmei, in Hubei) to 674 (Hongren’s death), in only a half century, they built up the first Chan community in the history of China, kept it growing, and made Huangmei a national center for meditation training.
 Daoxin and Hongren had about thirty disciples (Daoxin had about a half dozen and Hongren twenty five).
 Among these disciples, ten were called ‘great disciples of Hongren’ by later generations.
 Hongren especially was a charismatic teacher and a successful leader of this first sizable Chan community.”

 Hongren is, of course, the Fifth Patriarch who, in the Platform Sutra, holds a poetry contest to choose his successor.
-While everyone in the monastery expect Shenxiu, the head monk, to win the contest, it is Huineng, “the illiterate son of a banished official, raised in extreme poverty” (Raud) coming from the South, then a backward part of China, who, after dictating his poem to a monk, is chosen as the Sixth Patriarch.
+While everyone in the monastery expects Shenxiu, the head monk, to win the contest, it is Huineng, “the illiterate son of a banished official, raised in extreme poverty” (Raud) coming from the South, then a backward part of China, who, after dictating his poem to a monk, is chosen as the Sixth Patriarch.
 Huineng is said to have attained enlightenment when overhearing a verse from the Diamond Sutra.
 Hongren asks Huineng for a secret meeting during which he gives him the bowl and robe symbolizing his accession to the status of patriarch, but at the same time orders him to leave the monastery immediately, and remain in hiding for some time.

 All this is very strange indeed.
 But there is more to come.
 Tradition says that the text of the Platform Sutra was compiled by Fahai, a direct disciple of Huineng, shortly after his death.
 According to modern scholarship, however, the text was reworked over several decades, with contributions by the Oxhead school and Shenhui (684-758), described as a monk who “claimed” to be a direct disciple of Huineng, and who was eager to promote his teacher against Shenxiu.
 Shenhui, however, did a lot more than rework Huineng’s teachings, and recount the rather dubious circumstances of his accession to patriarchship.